Arvin Slagter: Donar (2016–2019)

 On 8 July 2016, Slagter signed a 1-year contract with Donar, which he previously played for in the 2013–14 season, when the team was named "GasTerra Flames".
 In the 2016–17 season, Slagter was named DBL Sixth Man of the Year.
 In April 2017, Slagter extended his contract with 2 more years.

 In the 2017–18 season, Slagter won his second Sixth Man of the Year Award.

 3x3 basketball

 In 2020, Slagter started playing 3x3 basketball with the 3X3 Team Amsterdam and the Netherlands national 3x3 team.
 He helped the team qualify and played at the 2020 Summer Olympics in Tokyo, where the team finished in the fifth place.
+At the 2024 Summer Olympics in Paris, he won a gold medal with the team.

 International career

 On 24 August 2006, Slagter made his debut for the Netherlands national basketball team in a game against Iceland.
 He played at EuroBasket 2015, and averaged 4.4 points and 2.6 assists per game.

 Slagter played in 132 games for the Netherlands and scored a total of 973 points, good for an average of 7.4 points per game.